TheHeroBrine422/NZ-Grade-Check/README.md

 1. Download the github repo by clicking "Clone or Download" and then hitting "Download ZIP"
 2. Unzip the zip file it downloads.
-3. Hit the three dot button in chrome in the top right.
+3. Hit the three dot button in chrome in the top right of chrome.
 4. Hover over the "More Tools" option and then hit "Extensions"
 5. Hit the "Developer Mode" switch in the top right of the screen.
 6. Press "Load Unpacked" near the top left.